dkuppitz/sql2gremlin/README.md

 ## Miscellaneous

-### Concat
+### Concatenate

-This sample shows how to concat two result sets (customers whos company name starts with 'A' and customers whos company name starts with 'E').
+This sample shows how to concatenate two result sets (customers whos company name starts with 'A' and customers whos company name starts with 'E').

 #### SQL
 ```sql